 In Okutama, popular courses have been established for hiking and trekking that are different from mountain climbing.
 The difficulty level is low, so you can easily enjoy trekking with a map in hand.

-Here, let us tell you three popular hiking and trekking courses in Okutama.
+Here, let us tell you about the three popular hiking and trekking courses in Okutama.
 When going on these courses, make sure to check and carry a map along with you.

-The first hiking course that allows visitors to fully enjoy the nature of Okutama is the Okutama Hiking Course, which takes hikers from JR Kozato Station to Okutama Station.
+The first hiking course that allows visitors to fully enjoy the nature of Okutama is the Ootama Walking Course, which takes hikers from JR Kori Station to the heart of Okutama Town.

-Along the course, there are many places to enjoy nature, such as Shiromaru Dam, Hatonosu Canyon, and Souryu Falls.
+Along the course, there are many places to enjoy nature, such as the Hatonosu Bridge and Canyon, Shinomaru Dam, and Kazuma Gorge, which is especially beautiful when backdropped by autumn foliage.

 The hiking distance is 8 km and the time required is 2 hours and 30 minutes.
 This is a popular hiking course that can be done as a day trip.
 There are several resting facilities along the way, so you can walk with peace of mind.
-A map is helpful to know where you are at each point, so it is recommended to have a map.
+A map is helpful to know where you are at each point, so it is recommended to grab one at Kori Station.

 2. Okutama Mukashi Michi Hiking Course